youweichen0208/YC-Tech-Blog/src/backend/c#.md

 - String is in System namespace but StringBuilder is in System.Text namespace.

-## Garbage Collection
+## Explain garbage collection in .NET and how it works

-Garbage collection in C# is a process that automatically reclaims memory that was allocated by our program and is no longer in use.
-It's a part of the .NET runtime and is automatically performed as our program runs.
+Garbage collection in .NET is a form of automated memory management.
+When our program creates new objects, they are allocated on the managed heap.
+The garbage collector periodicall checks which objects in the heap are still being used by the application and mark alive and not alive objects.
+Then the garbage collector will deallocate memory occupied by the objects that were not marked as alive.

 ## Acess Modifiers: